SondosAlaaeldin/Auto-Scoring-Project/README.md

 ### Scoring Function

-The final scoring function combines both signals using rule-based thresholds:
+The final scoring function combines both signals using rule-based thresholds

-- Very high similarity + minimal errors → Score 4
-- High similarity with minor grammatical issues → Score 3
-- Moderate similarity and/or noticeable errors → Score 2
-- Low similarity or high error count → Score 1 or 0

-This design explicitly encodes the rubric’s logic, particularly the idea that:
+This design intended to encode the rubric’s logic, particularly the idea that:
 > **meaning preservation can compensate for imperfect grammar, but not vice versa**

 ---